netman5/vigoapp-FE/README.md

-# vigo-app
+# Connecta

 ## Description

-Vigoapp is a full stack social media app for creating posts, connecting with friends and family, the frontend is built with React & Redux toolkit and the backend is built with Nodejs, Express, MySQL and the backend can be found [here.](https://github.com/netman5/vigo-app.git)
+Connecta is a full stack social media app for creating posts, connecting with friends and family, the frontend is built with React & Redux toolkit and the backend is built with Nodejs, Express, MySQL and the backend can be found [here.](https://github.com/netman5/vigo-app.git)

 It is built as a requirement for the take home challenge from VigoPlace.